trinodb/trino/testing/trino-benchto-benchmarks/README.md

-# Presto Benchto benchmarks
+# Trino Benchto benchmarks

-The Benchto benchmarks utilize [Benchto](https://github.com/trinodb/benchto) benchmarking utility to do macro benchmarking of Presto.
-As opposed to micro benchmarking which exercises a class or a small, coherent set of classes, macro benchmarks done with Benchto use Presto end-to-end, by accessing it through its API (usually with `presto-jdbc`), executing queries, measuring time and gathering various metrics.
+The Benchto benchmarks utilize [Benchto](https://github.com/trinodb/benchto) benchmarking utility to do macro benchmarking of Trino.
+As opposed to micro benchmarking which exercises a class or a small, coherent set of classes, macro benchmarks done with Benchto use Trino end-to-end, by accessing it through its API (usually with `trino-jdbc`), executing queries, measuring time and gathering various metrics.

 ## Benchmarking suites

-Even though benchmarks exercise Presto end-to-end, a single benchmark cannot use all Presto features.
+Even though benchmarks exercise Trino end-to-end, a single benchmark cannot use all Trino features.
 Therefore benchmarks are organized in suites, like:

 * *tpch* - queries closely following the [TPC-H](http://www.tpc.org/tpch/) benchmark